Best Practices in Project Management

 For HCTec, that is true as well—every project is unique and certainly, we deeply value each client relationship.
 But one thing remains constant in the evolving world of HIT—the need for best-in-class project management and leadership.

-Your specific initiative may be an electronic medical record (EMR) or enterprise resource planning (ERP) implementation, an upgrade to a new system or module, or perhaps ongoing optimization of your current system.
+Your specific initiative may be an electronic medical record (EHR) or enterprise resource planning (ERP) implementation, an upgrade to a new system or module, or perhaps ongoing optimization of your current system.
 HCTec has completed these types of large-scale projects for approximately 250 major hospital networks from academic medical centers to critical access facilities.
 And we have learned quite a few lessons for best practices in project management, no matter the size or focus of your initiative:

 Key Resource Components